douglashill/KeyboardKit/Features.md

 ## Cell selection

 Arrow keys can be used to change selection in table views and collection views.
 This functionality is not related to the UIKit focus state.
+Items can be reordered.

 | Feature                                              | Key input     | Available with                                                                                                   | Notes                                                                                 |
 | ---------------------------------------------------- | ------------- | ---------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------- |